 The Company is in discussion with several organisations to implement innovative blockchain based technology to manage both the traceability of the timber that the Company produces as well as providing real-time oversight of the business’s supply chain.

 The Board has established an Audit Committee, Remuneration Committee and Nominations Committee with formally delegated duties and responsibilities.

 The Board has established an Audit Committee with formally delegated duties and responsibilities.
-The Audit Committee comprises Non-executive Directors Kevin Milne as the Chairman and Jessica Camus and meets at least twice in each financial year.
+The Audit Committee is comprised of Non-executive Directors with Graeme Thomson as Chairman, together with Henry Turcan and Kevin Milne and meets at least twice in each financial year.